Obstruction sequences to homotopy equivalences: Introduction

 Homotopy equivalences between singular cochain algebras appear as a particular case of the following much more general notion.

 \paragraph{\bf Definition.} Let $R$ be a commutative ground ring and let $A$ and $B$ be dg $R$-modules.
-Let $\P$ be a type of algebraic structure (e.g. Lie algebras, Frobenius bialgebras, operads, etc.) \begin{enumerate} \item Two dg $\P$-algebra structures $(A,\varphi)$ and $(B,\psi)$ are said to be \emph{homotopy equivalent} if there exists a zig-zag of quasi-isomorphisms of $\P$-algebras relating them:
+Let $\P$ be a type of algebraic structure (e.g. Lie algebras, Frobenius bialgebras, operads, etc.) \begin{enumerate} \item Two dg $\P$-algebra structures $(A,\varphi)$ and $(B,\psi)$ are said to be \emph{homotopy equivalent} if there exists a zig-zag of quasi-isomorphisms of dg $\P$-algebras relating them:

-\item A dg $\P$-algebra $(A, \varphi)$ is said to be \emph{formal} if it is homotopy equivalent to the dg $\P$-algebra induced on its homology, $\left(H(A),\varphi^*\right)$. \end{enumerate}
+\item A dg $\P$-algebra $(A, \varphi)$ is said to be \emph{formal} if it is homotopy equivalent to the dg $\P$-algebra induced on its homology, $\left(H(A),\varphi^*\right)$ . \end{enumerate}

-The present article aims to construct faithful invariants characterizing these properties.
+The purpose of this article is to construct invariants characterizing homotopy equivalence and formality for such algebraic structures.

-\paragraph{\bf Kaledin classes.} The article \cite{Kaledin} establishes the construction of Kaledin classes, faithfully detecting the formality of algebras $(A, \varphi)$ encoded by a colored operad or a properad $\P$.
-The construction of this class relies on the following observation.
-In characteristic zero, homotopy equivalences boil down to a deformation problem i.e. the existence of a gauge equivalence between corresponding Maurer--Cartan elements in a complete dg Lie algebra see Section \ref{2.1}.
-In particular, formality is a gauge triviality problem, i.e. the existence of a gauge equivalence between a Maurer--Cartan element and zero.
-The gauge triviality of $(A, \varphi)$ is characterized by its \emph{Kaledin class} $K_{\varphi}$ which vanishes if and only if $(A, \varphi)$ is formal.
+\paragraph{\bf Kaledin classes.} The Kaledin classes constructed in \cite{Kaledin} provide a complete obstruction to the formality of algebraic structures encoded by a colored operad or a properad $\P$.
+Their construction rests on the following fact: in characteristic zero, homotopy-equivalence problems can be recast as deformation problems, \cite{graphexp}.
+More precisely, after transferring the algebraic structure to homology, homotopy equivalences correspond to gauge equivalences between Maurer--Cartan elements in the dg Lie algebra

+see Section~\ref{2.1}.
+From this perspective, formality is the special case of gauge triviality: the dg $\P$-algebra $(A,\varphi)$ is formal precisely when the Maurer--Cartan element encoding its transferred structure is gauge equivalent to zero.
+The Kaledin class $K_{\varphi}$ detects exactly this phenomenon: it vanishes if and only if $(A,\varphi)$ is formal.

-More generally, can we detect gauge equivalences between arbitrary Maurer--Cartan elements in a complete Lie algebra?
-The aim of the present article is to answer these questions.
+Equivalently, can one detect whether two arbitrary Maurer--Cartan elements in a complete dg Lie algebra are gauge equivalent?
+The main purpose of the present article is to answer this question.